BenC6116/March_Madness_2024/README.md

 ## Modeling Approach

-## 📊 Data Preparation and Exploration
+## Data Preparation and Exploration

 Initial exploration and feature understanding were conducted using the notebook [`notebooks/EDA/eda_march_madness.ipynb`](notebooks/EDA/eda_march_madness.ipynb).
 This step focused on uncovering key patterns in historical tournament data and informing downstream feature engineering and model design.

 Key insights from our EDA include:
-- 📈 **Historical trends** in tournament outcomes, highlighting dominant seeds and common upset scenarios
+- **Historical trends** in tournament outcomes, highlighting dominant seeds and common upset scenarios
-- 🧮 **Correlation analysis** between team-level statistical features and game outcomes
+- **Correlation analysis** between team-level statistical features and game outcomes
-- 🔁 **Season-to-season consistency** for metrics such as win percentage, point differentials, and strength of schedule
+- **Season-to-season consistency** for metrics such as win percentage, point differentials, and strength of schedule
-- 🎯 **Feature importance visualizations** (e.g., SHAP values, permutation importance) to prioritize inputs for models
+- **Feature importance visualizations** (e.g., SHAP values, permutation importance) to prioritize inputs for models
-- ⚠️ **Upset detection patterns** based on seed differences, recent form, and adjusted efficiency metrics
+- **Upset detection patterns** based on seed differences, recent form, and adjusted efficiency metrics
+- **Empirical trial-and-error testing** of specific features (e.g., seed gap, recent win streaks, and adjusted efficiency margin) to observe their isolated impact on predicted win probabilities

 These findings directly shaped the preprocessing pipeline and model input schema, helping us build interpretable and effective predictive models.